![]() |

 And because of the medication he's on, he gets really warm.
 So I bought a bunch of flexible cooler sheets that rotate in and out of the freezer and under his towel on the couch.
 So he's cool enough to enjoy watching his beloved television.

-to my front in his Pooch Pack.
+Teddy and I wanted to go walking on vacation.
+Roc came along strapped to my front in his Pooch Pack. |

 Today the vet gave me "the talk."
 She was acting as Roc's advocate - she's known him since I brought him home as a four-month-old puppy.
 She wants to make sure that Roc is still here because he's happy, not because I need him to be.
 I was able to reassure her - according to her own rules, which she told me years ago, it's not time.
 It's a good way to know - think of your dog's three favorite things.
 When two of them are gone, it's probably time.